 This is the first in a series of 4 Posts.

-The word OCD is tossed around too casually in our contemporary culture – as in “I’m so OCD” to mean “I’m a perfectionist” or “I like to have things organized and controlled.”
+What’s in Girls & Hannah’s OCD?
+The word OCD is tossed around too casually in our contemporary culture – as in “I’m so OCD” to mean “I’m a perfectionist.”
+Or “I like to have things organized and controlled.”
 Sure, those things can be true of people who actually have OCD.
 But, real OCD isn’t so benign.

 OCD involves torturous compulsions that can’t be controlled.
-In Girl’s Episodes 8 “It’s Back” and 9 “On All Fours” (otherwise known as the Q-Tip episode), we see Hannah’s (Lena Dunham) compulsion to do things in 8’s or multiples of 8’s.
+We see it in Girls & Hannah’s OCD.
+In Episodes 8 “It’s Back” and 9 “On All Fours” (otherwise known as the Q-Tip episode), we see Hannah’s (Lena Dunham) compulsion to do things in 8’s or multiples of 8’s.
 Counting is common in OCD.
 But, the unconscious choice of a particular number can say volumes if properly understood.

 Counting fills a person’s mind to block out something else.
 Something that is creating so much anxiety it can’t be thought about.
+We see this in Girls & Hannah’s OCD.
 Psychotherapy is like detective work.
 If I had Hannah in my office, I’d want to understand what’s making her so anxious.
 As far as the counting goes, the first thing I’d try to do is to look for what makes it start.

 We have a couple of clues in It’s Back (and I don’t think the major thing is the stress of her book deadline).
 The first clue is when Adam (Adam Driver) calls and Hannah hangs up on him before she answers, as soon as she sees his name on her screen.
 She seems troubled, looking over her shoulder as if something’s following her.
 The counting starts.
 The feelings she’s been trying to keep away have caught up.